Balancing Act: Trading Off Odometry and Map Registration for Efficient Lidar Localization: Methodology

 \subsection{Localization}

-To ensure consistency during localization, both pipelines preprocess the pointcloud using the same method, as presented in Section \ref{subsec:icp_preprocessing}.
-The pointcloud is then undistorted using the respective odometry estimate.
-This ensures that the same filtered pointcloud is used for localization, with the only differences being the odometry prior.
-Further computational savings are achieved with the Doppler estimator, which does not rely on previously stored pointclouds for odometry.
-Instead, the preprocessed pointcloud is only stored if a localization attempt is flagged for that frame.
+To ensure consistency during localization, all pipelines preprocess the point cloud using the same method, as presented in Section \ref{subsec:icp_preprocessing}.
+The point cloud is then undistorted using the odometry estimate from Doppler, OG, or ICP.
+This ensures that the same filtered point cloud is used for localization, with the only difference being the odometry prior.

+Further computational savings are achieved with the Doppler and OG estimators, which do not rely on previously stored point clouds for odometry.
+Instead, the preprocessed point cloud is only stored if a localization attempt is flagged for that frame.
+This significantly reduces memory usage, particularly when localization is performed infrequently.
+The ICP pipeline must retain recent point clouds for use in each scan alignment, which incurs additional storage and computational overhead regardless of localization frequency.

 We use the localization methodology from \cite{Burnett2022Ready}, summarized here for completeness.
-During the repeat pass, the localization module relies on ICP to align the current motion-compensated lidar frame, $\mathcal{F}_{r}$, to the submap associated with the nearest vertex frame, $\mathcal{F}_{m}$, from the teach pass sequence.
+During the localization, ICP is used to align the current motion-compensated lidar frame, $\boldsymbol{\mathcal{F}}_{r}$, to the submap associated with the nearest vertex frame, $\boldsymbol{\mathcal{F}}_{m}$, from the teach pass sequence.
 The nearest vertex is determined using the latest odometry estimate by traversing the edges within the pose graph to find the spatially closest candidate.
 The prior, $\check{\mathbf{T}}_{r,m}$, is constructed using a previous map match and is used to form a prior error term

 where $\mathbf{T}_{r,m}$ is the transform we seek to estimate, and $(\cdot)^{\vee}$ is the $SE(3)$ `vee' operator \cite{Barfoot}.
 The measurement error is